knaman2609/dropdown.js/README.md

 # dropDown.js
 #### install
-    npm install npm i dropdown-selectbox if not using browerify.webpack simply copy dropdown.js and dropdown.css
+    npm install  dropdown-selectbox

+if not using browerify.webpack simply copy `dropdown.js` and `dropdown.css`

 #### create a dropdown